Camino de Santiago, Day 11

 Slowly, we made our way up to a high plains plateau.
 There were lots of cows grazing.
 It was a really pretty spot.
-Scott and I really enjoyed seeing any animals along the way, and always took a few minutes to watch them.
+Scott and I enjoyed seeing any animals along the way, and always took a few minutes to watch them.

-There was a gate we needed to pass through to begin our decent into the valley, but there were two horses blocking it.
-They kept coming toward us and were a bit aggressive and we weren’t sure what to do.
+There was a gate we needed to pass through to begin our descent into the valley, but there were two horses blocking it.
+They came toward us and were a bit aggressive and we weren’t sure what to do.
 We aren’t familiar with normal horse behavior.
 Scott pulled an apple from his fanny pack and tossed it to one of the horses, using it as a distraction so we could get by.
-The horse promptly picked it up, bit it in half, dropping the other half of the ground for the other horse!
+The horse promptly picked it up, bit it in half, dropping the other half on the ground for the other horse!
 They were sharing.
 It was so sweet.
 The horses were so cute, that we stopped to take a video and pictures.
 We wondered how many treats they were given each day by passing pilgrims.

-At about mile 17 of the day, we walked into the three street town of Agés.
+At about mile 17 of the day, we walked into the three-street town of Agés.
 We were wiped out, and lucky enough to get a bunk bed in one of the albergues.
 It was only a room of eight bunk beds.
 They all weren’t full, so it wasn’t too crowded.

 It was so inspiring to sit with them and share a meal.
 We all enjoyed red wine, soup and bread.